talimass/Ocullina_Translocation/README.md

 As we lost the control at the origin site, at the end of the experiment, we collected additional colonies from the origin collection site as a control.

-We recovered the corals during September-October 2024
+We recovered the corals during October-December 2024

 We will assess the corals for gene expression, morphology, biochemical and physiological endpoints.